groupofn/3Lisp.Ruby/README.txt

       '↑': unicode 0x2191
       '↓': unicode 0x2193

-In MacOS's Terminal application, you can add your faviorite keybindgs under Preference => Settings => Keyboard for inputting these characters as text.
+In MacOS's Terminal application, you can add your favorite keybindings under Preference => Settings => Keyboard for inputting these characters as text.
 However, this may not work over an SSH connection.

 For Cocoa based editors, you can add keybindings through including in the file: